pk80/GitandHub/README.md

   SSH server: This establishes secure network connections, undergoes mutual authentication, and initiates encrypted login sessions or file transfers

-### Qwiklabs Assessment
+### Qwiklab Assessment

 In this lab, you'll practice the basics of interacting with GitHub.
 You'll practice setting up an account, logging in, creating a repository, making changes on the local machine, and pushing changes back to the remote repository.
-We use these git operations to share changes from the remote repository to the local repository and vice-versa.
+We use these git operations to share changes from the remote repository to the local repository and vice versa.

 **What you'll do**